Alejogb1/job-board/blog-data/r-removal-uninstallation-method.md

 I know that this is really boring but I assure you it is also a very necessary thing that you have to understand or you'll be dealing with bad uninstalls for a long time and that's never fun

-Here is where I tell you that the most difficult thing about removals is not the removal itself but keeping track of all changes that you perform in your system so proper versioning and also configuration management is the key to a healthy system it’s like a good diet it’s not fun but it will pay off and speaking of food I had pizza last night it wasn't the best but it was okay i would rate it a 7/10
+Here is where I tell you that the most difficult thing about removals is not the removal itself but keeping track of all changes that you perform in your system so proper versioning and also configuration management is the key to a healthy system it’s like a good diet it’s not fun but it will pay off and speaking of food I had pizza last night it wasn't the best but it was  i would rate it a 7/10

 Oh and by the way if you are dealing with virtual environments be careful when removing those because the files are usually completely isolated from the rest of the system but they may contain configuration files and they may even contain your source code so be absolutely certain you don’t accidentally delete something useful